-If you receive Pension Credit or you're on a low income, you may also be entitled to a Warm Home Discount.
+If you receive Pension Credit or you're on a low income, you may also be entitled to a reduction on your heating bill through the Warm Home Discount scheme.
 This is a one-off discount on your electricity bill provided by your energy supplier - usually between October and March.
 However, you may be able to get the discount on your gas bill instead so contact your supplier to find out.

-If you think you might qualify for a Warm Home Discount, check with your energy supplier or ask Age UK.
-To find out more you can go to www.gov.uk/the-warm-home-discount-scheme.
+If you think you might qualify for a Warm Home Discount, check with your energy supplier or call Age UK Advice.
+Go to www.gov.uk/the-warm-home-discount-scheme to find out more.

-See our guide Winter wrapped up for more tips on keeping warm in cold weather, and contact your local Age UK for any other help and advice.
+See our guide Winter wrapped up for more tips on keeping warm when it's cold and our guide Save energy, pay less for information about saving money on your energy bills.